songlkkevin/.dotfiles/README.md

 ## how to use

 1. clone this repository to your home directory
-2. run `install.sh` to install all the configuration files
+2. run `./install` to install all the configuration files

 ## Files structure